Getting to Denmark/Copenhagen

 By Bus: Take the metro (or walk) from Forum Metro Station to Nørreport Station.
 Then take the busses described above.

 Walking (around 30 min): Walk along the lakes to the bridge "Dronning Louises Bro" (where the street Nørrebrogade starts), then follow directions described under Ibsens Hotel above.

 From Hotel Christian IV

 By Bus: Leaving Hotel Christian IV, turn left and walk to Kronprinssegade.
 Turn left and walk along Kronprinsessegade until Gothersgade.
-Here you can take bus 350S direction Husum Torv to Nørreport Station (just one stop) or you can turn right at Gothersgade and walk along it to Nørreport Station (a 5 min. walk).
+Here you can take bus 350S direction Husum Torv to Nørreport Station (just one stop) or you can turn right at Gothersgade and walk along with it to Nørreport Station (a 5 min. walk).
 Now see directions above.

 Walking (around 30 min): See map above.
 Go through Kongens Have (which is labelled "Rosenborg Have" on the map) to Sølvtorvet and follow Sølvgade, then Fredensbro, Fredensgade, Tagensvej and Nørre Allé to HCØ.

 Walking (around 20 min): From 9 Små Hjem walking is best.
 As you leave the hotel, turn left and walk to the end of the street.
 Turn right on Østerbrogade and walk to the square called Trianglen.
 Cross the square and go to the left corner.
 Continue along Øster Allé (you should have a park, Fælledparken, on your left) until you turn left on Borgmester Jensens Allé.
 You turn right on the first street, which is Universitetsparken.
 You can now see the H.C. Ørsted Institute to your left as you cross the intersection.